 If you want to get a bit more hands on, you can take a shot at hand shearing a sheep the old fashioned way with a large pair of shears.
 Depending on the season, you can also have some fun with hand feeding the new lambs from baby bottles.
 This is an entertaining spectacle as the lambs nudge and jostle with the sheepdog pups to get their share of the milk.

-We were particularly lucky with the timing of our visit in late May, because we were there in time to see the sheepdog pups having their first outing with Mum & Dad on the job.
+We were particularly lucky with the timing of our visit in early June, because we were there in time to see the sheepdog pups having their first outing with Mum & Dad on the job.
 The pups are so cute that you will find it hard to resist taking them home and it is great fun to watch the interaction between the spring lambs and the pups.